akspa0/The-Machine/memory-bank/activeContext.md

 - The canonical entry point for all workflows is now `main.py` (do not use `pipeline_orchestrator.py` directly).
 - README and user instructions updated to reflect this change.
 - Resume, force, and extension system remain robust and tested.
+- LLM handling logic is being enhanced to use chunking/tokenization/summarization (see extensions/llm_tokenize.py and llm_summarize.py).
+- Multiple project resets/rebuilds have led to a stable, extensible pipeline.

 ## Next Steps